 Other criticisms of child sponsorship have included cultural confusion (especially with respect to the religious undertones present in many charities), high administrative costs, the perpetuation of negative stereotypes about different cultural groups, and a continued harmful emphasis on Western individuals “saving” children in other countries.

-For more reading on this topic, I’d recommend The Rough Guide to a Better World published by the UK Department for International Development, this BBC article entitled “What’s it like to be a Sponsored Child?”, and this study from the Journal of Political Economy to get started – but there are hours upon hours of study on this topic out there!
+For more reading on this topic, I’d recommend The Rough Guide to a Better World published by the UK Department for International Development and this BBC article entitled “What’s it like to be a Sponsored Child?” – but there are hours upon hours of study on this topic out there!

 How have Sponsorship Programs Changed?